 This puts the onus on businesses to identify the needs of their online consumers and adapt to meet them.

 Without sufficient accessibility measures, companies across all industries struggle to reach and onboard employees from the widest pool of talent.
-In this respect, businesses focusing on construction and engineering etc., are in the same position as every other organisation.
+In this respect, businesses focusing on construction and engineering, etc., are in the same position as every other organization.

 Historically, people with disabilities have either been exempted from work or asked to make adjustments themselves, rather than businesses making accommodations for diversity.
 This attitude has been particularly predominant in this sector, as employers tended to imagine people with impairments and injuries were simply not suited to industrial roles.

 Thankfully, this kind of stigma is fast becoming a thing of the past.
 To discover and attract a wider pool of talent, unearth great people, and discover unique skill sets, businesses need to ensure their digital landscape is one where anyone can access information and apply for their perfect job online.